 This is my first Batmobile that I've made minifig scale.
-I kept rebuilding constantly to keep it small yet still have that wonderful detail that I'm crazy about.
-The result turned out surprisingly well, if not as studless as I had originally intended.
+I kept rebuilding constantly to keep it small yet still have enough detail.
+I'm happy with the results, even if its not as stud-less as I had originally intended.

-Those headlights are chopped up stickers (yes, stickers) from the officially licsened Batmobile (Two-Face Escape).
+Those headlights are chopped up stickers (yes, stickers) from the officially licensed Batmobile (Two-Face Escape).
 I had 1x1 clear pieces in there, but they just didn't have the right look.